 I deleted my Apps Policy, but users are still getting notifications?

-Can a user still install an app if it is blacklisted?
+Can a user still install an app if it is blocked?

 - Yes, but upon the next sync the permissions for the app will be revoked.